Dr. Rachel’s Five Tips and Tricks for a Low-FODMAP Thanksgiving; Free of IBS!

 • If you do want a drink, choose low-FODMAP options like wine, beer, gin, vodka and whiskey but be careful to avoid any mixed drinks that contain high-fructose corn syrup (like soft drinks or syrups) or fruity cocktails.

-• Check out my low-FODMAP blog on cocktail time for more tips and my recipe for this top shelf low-FODMAP gin fizz!
+• Check out my Low-FODMAP Blog on Cocktail Happy Hour for more tips and my recipe for this top shelf Low-FODMAP Gin Fizz!

 3. Have a small bite before you go, or bring something with you.
 Appetizer hour can be laden with high-FODMAP temptations, and if you’re hungry it will be even tougher to abstain.
 Try small packs of nuts or seeds, or a cheese stick in your purse or pocket for a protein-packed snack.

 4. Travel smart.
 The stress of traveling (and sometimes the in-laws) can trigger IBS symptoms.
-Be sure to pack your favorite low-FODMAP essentials; check out my low-FODMAP travel tips blog for some other great ideas on vacationing low-FODMAP
+Be sure to pack your favorite low-FODMAP essentials; check out my Packing for a Low-FODMAP Trip for some other great ideas on vacationing low-FODMAP.
+You may also want to read my When the Low-FODMAP Diet isn’t Enough for your IBS; Dr. Rachel’s Suggested Additive Tips and Treatments for some extras to your bag.

 5. Pause before eating.
 People who make their choices all at one time eat less than those who keep refilling when each dish is passed.
 Overindulgence, even low-FODMAP, can trigger IBS symptoms.